 Supply chain integration and oversight, as well as real-time parts and aircraft monitoring services, are two of the most touted use cases for blockchain technology in the aviation sector.
 Time will tell whether blockchain can resolve these issues, but there’s little doubt that it can assist in some capacity.

-Whether a private flyer or an airline, maintaining a plane is neither cheap nor easy.
+Whether you own one plane or an entire airline, aircraft maintenance is neither cheap nor easy.
 The average hangar cost is $275 per month, plus an additional $100 for tie downs.
-Annual inspections can cost as much as $1,200 for small aircrafts, and far more for commercial airliners, which must be inspected far more frequently.
+Annual inspections can cost as much as $1,200 for small aircraft, and far more for commercial airliners (which must be inspected far more frequently).
 Then there are factors such as gas and oil, part depreciation, and insurance to consider.
-Airliners have a much steeper tab, with an average direct maintenance cost of $1,430 per flight hour for wide-body aircrafts.
-Supply chain costs related to aircraft maintenance accounted for 80% of direct maintenance spending in 2009, and is likely more now.
+Airliners have much steeper costs associated with them, an average of $1,430 in maintenance per flight hour.
+Supply chain costs related to aircraft maintenance accounted for 80% of direct maintenance spending in 2009, and is likely higher now.

-We’ve all experienced the dreaded “creeping delay” that seems to get longer, and longer, and longer due to some unspecified reason that is typically due to a maintenance issue.
-These delays cost countless amounts of money in terms of hours lost, and are responsible for much of airline travel’s poor reputation.
+We’ve all experienced the dreaded “creeping delay” at the airport.
+It seems to get longer and longer due to some unspecified maintenance issue.
+These delays cost countless amounts of money and are responsible for much of airline travel’s poor reputation.
 Between June 2015 and June 2016, more than 1 million flights were delayed, with those delays chewing up approximately 64 million minutes worth of their passengers’ time.
-About 50% of those delays are due to controllable factors, such as aircraft maintenance.
+About 50% of those delays are due to controllable factors, like aircraft maintenance.

 Companies Trying to Solve This Problem